PeterJemley/bridget/STATISTICS_USER_GUIDE.md

 ### Using the Routes Tab for Smarter Commutes

 The new **Routes Tab** lets you:
-- Plan trips with real-time traffic and bridge status
+- Plan trips with available traffic data and bridge status (not live bridge feeds)
 - See which routes are affected by current or predicted bridge openings
 - Get alternative route suggestions to avoid delays
 - Visualize congestion points and bridge risks along your journey